-To Register for Classes
+Register for Classes

 - ✓ Check the Academic Calendar for registration dates.
-Priority Registration times can be found on the Registrar's Office website. - ✓ Meet with your academic advisor and request authorization for registration. - ✓ Tuition may be paid with credit card, cash or check, or payment plan.
+Priority Registration times can be found on the Registrar's Office website. - ✓ Meet with your academic advisor and request authorization for registration. ✓ Tuition may be paid with credit card, cash or check, or payment plan. - Tuition may be paid with credit card, cash or check, or payment plan.